NottingHack/opensource/cla-1.0.md

 * You assert that the Contribution was authored by You.

 * You license that Contribution under the terms of the license of that Project.
-More specifically, You grant a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works. to the Users, the Contributors, and Nottingham Hackspace Limited.
+More specifically, You grant a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense (if applicable), and distribute Your Contributions and such derivative works. to the Users, the Contributors, and Nottingham Hackspace Limited.

+* Additionally, you grant a license to Nottingham Hackspace Limited to change the open source license governing your Contributions

 * You assert that You have the authority and are able to license Your Contribution under the license of that Project.